pi0/docs-2/en/quick-start.md

 # Quick Start

 Dinero.js makes it easy to create, calculate and format monetary values in JavaScript.
-You can perform arithmetic operations, extensively parse and format them, check for many things to make your development process more manageable and safer.
+You can perform arithmetic operations on them, parse and format them, ask them questions and make your development process more manageable and safer.

-**Note:** The library is globally available in the docs for you to be able to test it right in the browser console.
+**Note:** The library is globally available in the docs so you can test it right in the browser console.

 ## Getting started

 Before you can create Dinero objects, you need to install and setup the library.
 Dinero.js provides builds for different environments.
 It also comes with polyfilled versions for older browsers.

-You can install the library from [npm][npm:dinero], [download the files directly][jsdelivr:landing] or use the [jsDelivr CDN][jsdelivr:cdn].
+You can install the library from [npm][npm:dinero], [download the files directly][jsdelivr:landing] or use the [jsDelivr content delivery network][jsdelivr:cdn].

 <div class="overflow-x-auto">
   <table>